dhaval-bari/sql-database-management-projects/README.md

-# sql-database-management-projects
-A collection of 10 real-world SQL database projects covering schema design, data manipulation, and complex queries using MySQL.

 # SQL Database Management Projects

 This repository contains 10 structured SQL mini-projects based on real-world systems.
 Each project demonstrates database design, data manipulation, and complex query execution using MySQL.